Michael Sloan

 Michael has lectured at many institutions and organizations such as the University of Connecticut, Hong Kong University, Yale Law School, Yale Jackson School of Global Affairs, and Massachusetts College of Art and Design.
 He is an associate fellow at the Ezra Stiles College of Yale University.
 He has taught illustration at the University of Connecticut and the Rhode Island School of Design.

 Michael spent a year with his family living and working in Hong Kong, where he created a series of paintings of traditional street markets.
 He has shown these paintings in solo exhibits in the United States and Hong Kong.

-Sloan and author Jake Halpern created Welcome to the New World, a comic strip for the New York Times about of a refugee family who fled the civil war in Syria to make a new life in America.
+Sloan and author Jake Halpern created Welcome to the New World, a comic strip series for the New York Times about a refugee family who fled the civil war in Syria to make a new life in America.
 Michael and Jake were awarded the 2018 Pulitzer Prize in editorial cartooning for Welcome to the New World.
 A graphic novel based on the comic was published in September, 2020.

+Sloan and Halpern continued their collaboration in 2025 with the creation of Separation, a comic strip series for the New York Times about a Honduran family living in New York City that is seeking asylum and faces the risk of deportation.

 He is a member of PEN America, the Lute Society of America, and the Society of Illustrators.